ggerganov/ggml/docs/gguf.md

 - **`general.quantization_version: u32`**: version of quantization scheme
 - `general.file_type: string`: type of the majority of the tensors in the file.
 This shouldn't have any semantic meaning and should be purely informational, hence the use of `string`.
 - `general.license: string`: SPDX license of the model
-- `general.description: string`: information about the model, including provenance
+- `general.description: string`: free-form description of the model including anything that isn't covered by the other fields
+- `general.source.url: string`: URL to the source of the model.
+Can be a GitHub repo, a paper, etc.
-- `general.url.original_source: string`: path to the original model that this GGML file was created from
+- `general.source.huggingface.repository: string`: Hugging Face model repository that this model is either hosted on or based on

 ### LLM